Tongji-MIC-Lab/MCRGN/README.md

 Please cite the following paper if you find this work useful:

-Jian Zhu and Hanli Wang, Multi-scale Conditional Relationship Graph Network for Referring Relationships in Images, IEEE Transactions on Cognitive and Developmental Systems, accepted, 2021.
+Jian Zhu and Hanli Wang, Multi-scale Conditional Relationship Graph Network for Referring Relationships in Images, IEEE Transactions on Cognitive and Developmental Systems, vol. 14, no. 2, pp. 752-760, June.
+2022.